datum360/Datum360-API-User-Guides/Matthew/DDM360/Document/GET document versions.md

 ```

 ## Response Body
-JSON array containing all of the versions for the requested document revision
+JSON array containing all of the versions for the requested document revision.

 ## Example Response
 ```JSON